 We Finns are known for our sauna culture.
 Saunas can be found everywhere in our Nordic country: city homes, country cottages, hotels, sports centres and gyms — even at the Finnish Parliament.
-It’s hardly surprising that it’s considered as one of our favourite pastime regardless of age, gender or social status.
-Heating a traditional sauna is almost like a ritual, a family tradition that is passed on from generation to generation.
+It’s hardly surprising that it’s considered one of our favourite pastimes regardless of age, gender or social status.
+Heating a traditional sauna is almost like a ritual, a family tradition passed on from generation to generation.

-Ruuvi Station alerts you when sauna is ready
+Ruuvi Station alerts you when the sauna is ready

-Using RuuviTags is really that easy: install RuuviTag into a safe place inside a sauna, add the sensor in Ruuvi Station app and configure a temperature alert — your brand new smart sauna experience has arrived to your mobile!
+Using RuuviTags is that easy: install RuuviTag into a safe place inside a sauna, add the sensor in the Ruuvi Station app and configure a temperature alert — your brand new intelligent sauna experience.
+It has arrived on your mobile!

 Traditional saunas, such as the smoke sauna, can take hours of preparation before use and requires special care during the process.
-Dark black interior of smoke sauna is created by the soot that burning wood releases inside the room.
-Soot is not dirt though — it’s known to have antibacterial properties similar to charcoal.
+The dark black interior of the smoke sauna is created by the soot that burning wood releases inside the room.
+Soot is not dirt, though — it’s known to have antibacterial properties similar to charcoal.
 The lingering smoke aroma inside the smoke sauna makes it unmistakably unique.

-But soot can spell trouble for a beacon sensor, which can be completely unprotected from the fine particles created through the burning process.
-RuuviTag is housed inside a protective case, which covers it from dust and other fine particulate matter, and prevents the beacon sensor to get into direct contact with water.
+But soot can spell trouble for a beacon sensor, wholly unprotected from the fine particles created through the burning process.
+RuuviTag is housed inside a protective case, which covers it from dust and other delicate particulate matter, and prevents the beacon sensor from getting into direct contact with water.
 The environmental sensor breathes through a special IP67 certified water-resistant vent sticker allowing the sensor to accurately measure the surrounding conditions.

-Saunas aren’t exactly friendly places for electronic devices: temperatures can typically reach 70–100°C, and temporary humidity as well as possibility to get in direct contact with water are real threats for any electronic components.
+Saunas aren’t precisely friendly places for electronic devices: temperatures can typically reach 70–100°C, and temporary humidity, as well as the possibility to get in direct contact with water, are genuine threats for any electronic components.

-Using an environmental sensor inside a sauna requires careful planning and choosing the right one for such challenging conditions can prove difficult.
-Finnish RuuviTag is an excellent choice due to its temperature range (up to +85°C, when fitted with extended temperature range battery), as well as humidity and water resistance provided by its unique enclosure.
+Using an environmental sensor inside a sauna requires careful planning, and choosing the right one for such challenging conditions can prove difficult.
+Finnish RuuviTag is an excellent choice due to its temperature range (up to +85°C, when fitted with an extended temperature range battery), as well as the humidity and water resistance provided by its unique enclosure.

 Most popular types of Finnish saunas

-A traditional sauna consists of a stove, that is used to burn dry wood, and a basket of rocks, where water is thrown to increase humidity inside the room.
+A traditional sauna consists of a stove used to burn dry wood and a basket of rocks, where water is thrown to increase the humidity inside the room.

-Another variation of wood burning sauna, typically called as sauna with chimney (puusauna), uses a chimney on top of the stove to guide the released smoke outside the sauna room.
-The experience is comparable to smoke sauna, minus the smoke aroma provided by burned wood.
+Another variation of wood-burning sauna, typically called a sauna with chimney (puusauna), uses a chimney on top of the stove to guide the released smoke outside the sauna room.
+The experience is comparable to the smoke sauna, minus the smoke aroma provided by burned wood.

-Modern electric sauna, which is a sauna fitted with an electric stove, was originally invented in Finland in 1938, and it’s the popular choice in the modern Finnish society: it’s easy to use and can be fitted inside a city apartment with ease.
-Real sauna enthusiasts might claim that electric sauna misses the authenticity of a traditional sauna, but hundreds of thousands of city-dwellers with their private saunas consider access to sauna a luxury, that the modern Finn deeply appreciates.
+The modern electric sauna, which is a sauna fitted with an electric stove, was initially invented in Finland in 1938, and it’s the popular choice in contemporary Finnish society: it’s easy to use.
+It can be fitted inside a city apartment with ease.
+Real sauna enthusiasts might claim that an electric sauna misses the authenticity of a traditional sauna.
+Still, hundreds of thousands of city-dwellers with their private saunas consider access to the sauna a luxury that the modern Finn profoundly appreciates.

-European bath houses and related traditions date all the way back to 7000 BC.
-Although Finnish bathing habits are poorly documented in history, it’s believed that European bathing culture would have arrived to Finland around the same time.
-Earliest written mentions and descriptions of sauna customs in the historical region were written by Nestor the Chronicler in year 1112.
+European bathhouses and related traditions date back to 7000 BC.
+Although Finnish bathing habits are poorly documented in history, it’s believed that European bathing culture would have arrived in Finland around the same time.
+The Earliest written mentions and descriptions of sauna customs in the historical region were written by Nestor the Chronicler in 1112.

-Age of Reformation and arrival of Lutheranism shaked Scandinavia around 1530.
-Although bath houses were largely destroyed in Europe during that time, and bathing became largely unpopular, the Scandinavian population continued to bathe.
+The age of Reformation and the arrival of Lutheranism shook Scandinavia around 1530.
+Although bathhouses were primarily destroyed in Europe during that time, and bathing became largely unpopular, the Scandinavian population continued to bathe.

-Using a special sensor beacon can upgrade your sauna to the next level.
+Using a particular sensor beacon can upgrade your sauna to the next level.

-RuuviTag is a highly user friendly environmental sensor that can operate in extended temperature range, such as typical sauna conditions.
+RuuviTag is a highly user-friendly environmental sensor that can operate in an extended temperature range, such as typical sauna conditions.
 Its unique protective enclosure allows using the tag safely in traditional and modern saunas.
-Free Ruuvi Station app is fast to set up and very beginner friendly.